The Chamber newsletter for April is available here

 The Business Mentors completed a week's engagement with dozens of local businesses.
 Thanks to Janet, Bruce, DD and Terry.

 The 2016 Annual Reports are available on our website here.

 2016 Annual General Meeting

 The Cook Islands Chamber of Commerce conducted its 2016 Annual General Meeting on 23rd August 2016, and the 2016/17 Office Bearers are listed on our Membership page.

-Private Sector Interests in the Cook Islands.
+for the private sector in the Cook Islands.

 We aim to assist, advocate, train and develop, and collaborate with